arpontiverosc/ordering-pilotes-api/README.md

-# Java Engineer technical test for TUI "Ordering pilotes"
+# Java Engineer technical test "Ordering pilotes"

 Spring based application developed following a hexagonal architecture, Java 17 and Spring boot 3.0.0.
 It allows us to manage the orders of the "pilotes" through some API.
 Pilotes of the great Miquel Montoro are a Majorcan recipe that consisting of a meatball stew.